thanhnguyennguyen/helloworld/README.md

-learning new programming languages is never a problem with a software engineer
+learning new programming languages is never a problem with of software engineers